root-project/root/documentation/spectrum/Spectrum.md

 ![More complicated fit with lot of overlapping peaks](figures/image174.png)

 However, in order to analyze the spectrum, we can proceed in a completely different way employing the sophisticated functions of background elimination and deconvolution.
-First let us remove background from the original raw data.
+First, let us remove background from the original raw data.
 We get spectrum given in Figure 5.3.

 ![Removed background from the original raw data](figures/image176.png)